ClaytonJaksha/Lab6/README.md

 	}
 } // end main
 ```
-This is the initialization for the MSP430 with its outputting.
+This is the initialization for the MSP430 with its outputting setup.
+I keep the LED outputs enabled as a way to troubleshoot when something goes wrong.
+I set up `P2.1`, `P2.3`, `P2.4`, and `P2.5` as outputs and then change the way which they are outputted in the main loop.
 ```
 void initMSP430() {